National Leadership

 President

-Terri Kirsch, former EVA Treasurer, Secretary, and Elections Commissioner brings her expansive experience, in both the for-profit and non-profit sectors, to her current position as Vice President.
+Terri Kirsch, former EVA Vice President, Treasurer, Secretary, and Elections Commissioner, brings her expansive experience, in both the for-profit and non-profit sectors, to her current position as President.

 After retiring as CEO from her special effects company, Terri has worked closely with numerous EVA chapters to educate on what it’s like to drive electric with over 190 EV events around the nation.
 She is a serial entrepreneur always thinking of ways to create businesses with thoughtful leadership.